cindypan1999/cindypan1999.github.io/index.md

 ![Pic](/pictures/sunset.jpg)

 Hi, I'm Cindy, and welcome to my blog!
 This is where I will share my travel adventures and any thoughts that I need to externalize.
-I'm a software engineer based in Seattle, with no formal background in writing, but I sporadically feel a strong urge to document and compose.
-This impulse stems from a deeply rooted need to create and express.
+I have no formal background in writing which may show, but I sporadically feel a strong urge to document and compose.
+This impulse stems from a deeply nested need to create and express.
 As you will see, I am a woman of many passion projects.